dherrera1911/sqfa/README.md

 We recommend installing the package in a virtual environment.
 For this, you can first install `miniconda`
 ([install instructions link](https://docs.anaconda.com/miniconda/install/#quick-command-line-install)),
-and then create a virtual environment with Python 3.11 with the following shell command:
+and then create a virtual environment with Python 3.11 using the following shell command:

 ```bash